2 pilots killed when jet collides with fire truck at New York's LaGuardia Airport

 NEW YORK (AP) — An Air Canada jet carrying more than 70 passengers collided with a fire truck while landing at New York’s LaGuardia Airport late Sunday, killing the pilot and copilot and injuring several others, officials said.

-The fire truck was crossing the tarmac after being given permission to check on another plane reporting an odor onboard.
+The fire truck was crossing the tarmac just before midnight after being given permission to check on another plane reporting an odor onboard.
 Before the collision, an air traffic controller can be heard on airport communications frantically telling the fire truck to stop.

 Roughly 20 minutes later, the controller appears to blame himself.
 “We were dealing with an emergency earlier,” the controller said.
 “I messed up.”